National Convention: APC constitutes new approved 20 sub-committees; Sanwo-Olu, Fani Kayode head Media and Publicity

 .

-After weeks of political dilly-dallying, the ruling All Progressives Congress APC has finally constituted 20 sub-committees ahead of its March 26 National Convention.
+he ruling All Progressives Congress APC has announced the reconstitution of its 20 sub-committees ahead of its March 26 National Convention.

 According to a document signed by the National Secretary, Caretaker Extraordinary Convention Planning Committee CECPC of the party,